-- 1. An electronic copy (PDF or Word document) via email to the Rotations EC member. - 2.
-A printed copy with your mentor's signature/ date on the front cover to the BCDB Program Office, Suite 300A Dental Building.
+- 1. An electronic copy (PDF or Word document) via e-mail to the Rotations EC member. - 2.
+A printed copy with your mentor's signature/ date on the front cover should be submitted via e-mail to the Rotations EC member.

 The time/ date of submission will be that of receipt of the electronic version.
 Note, large images can produce large files that cannot be sent by email!
-Try to keep files sizes to a minimum - as a last resort electronic versions can be delivered via USB drive!
-Electronic copies are distributed for grading with the hard copy held in the BCDB office to be used as the definitive version in the event of any issues with formatting, etc, arising though computer/ software incompatibility.
+Try to keep files sizes to a minimum.